mobify/workshop--adaptivejs-site-1x/README.md

     context = Base.postProcess(context);
     ```

-4. Store the listing in a new variable.
+4. Store the listing in a new `$listing` variable.
 Add the class `c-product-list` to the listing element.
-The class name `c-product-list` indicates that it is a self-contained component.
-By the application of the `c-product-list` class name to the listing element, the listing element acts as the container for the component.
+The `c-product-list` class name indicates that it is a self-contained component.
+As you apply the `c-product-list` class name to the listing element, the listing element acts as the container for the component.

     ```javascript
     var $listing = context.listing;